sourceduty/Smart_Folder/README.md

 To integrate the "Smart Folder" functionality into Windows, you can create a Windows service that continuously monitors a specified directory and organizes files based on their extensions.
 This approach ensures that the smart folder functionality runs in the background without user intervention and starts automatically with the system.

 #
+### Python Directory Organizer

+This Python script automates the organization of project files into a structured directory layout suitable for Python projects.
+It first defines a templated directory structure with folders like src, tests, docs, and more, ensuring an organized workspace.
+The script scans a user-provided source directory for files and categorizes them based on their names and extensions using the categorize_file function.
+For example, files starting with test_ are moved to tests, .py files to src, and .ipynb files to notebooks.
+It then creates the necessary folders in the target directory and moves the files to their respective locations.
+This tool simplifies project management by maintaining a clear and consistent directory hierarchy, making it easier to locate files and manage projects efficiently.

+#
 ### Improvement Value

 Measuring the Improvement Value (IV) of the "Programmable File Folder that Automatically Organizes Files" concept can be accomplished by evaluating it across four key dimensions: usability, efficiency, satisfaction, and impact.
 Each of these dimensions highlights a critical aspect of the system's performance and value.